 Early Warning Signs: When to Call the Doctor About Alzheimer's

-For a first appointment, you can start with your loved one’s primary care provider.
+For a first appointment, you might start with your loved one’s primary care provider.
 Or you might go right to a specialist, like a psychiatrist or a neurologist.
 Over time, you may have a number of experts involved in your loved one’s care.

 Unfortunately, there’s no definitive test for Alzheimer’s disease.
-So doctors can use a number of different techniques to come up with a diagnosis.
+So doctors use a number of different techniques to come up with a diagnosis.
 In addition to a typical physical exam and blood and urine tests, these could include:

 Mental status tests.
 The doctor may ask a series of questions that assess a person’s mental function.
 They test a person’s short-term memory, ability to follow instructions, and problem-solving skills.
 Specific tests include the mini-mental state exam (MMSE) and the “mini-cog.”

 Neurological exams.
-In checking for signs of Alzheimer’s, doctor will also check your loved one’s neurological function, including speech, balance, coordination, and reflexes.
+In checking for signs of Alzheimer’s, the doctor will also check your loved one’s neurological function, including speech, balance, coordination, and reflexes.

 Imaging tests.
 CT scans, MRIs, and PET scans might be helpful in making a diagnosis.
 They may find physical signs of Alzheimer's in the brain and also rule out other causes for the symptoms -- like tumors or strokes.

 Make sure to do your part.
 The doctor will need some basic information from you, so go in prepared with details about:

 - The Alzheimer’s symptoms you’ve noticed and when they began

 - Other health conditions your loved one has